boripenile/notification-consumer-two/README.md

 ## How it works

-__In order to achieve the functionalities of the Publisher, this following approach was adopted in the implementation.__
+__In order to achieve the functionalities of the Subscriber, this following approach was adopted in the implementation.__

 __1. Publisher exposes an api endpoint that will be used by clients for subscription.
 A client will subscribe to a topic (which is a category of service) providing its url which will receive notifications sent out by the publisher to the topic.__